-If instead, we use two loss zones defined geographically: one loss zone would include Greater Melbourne, Geelong and eastern Victoria; the rest of Victoria would be included in another loss zone.
-The proposed loss factors for these two loss zones are:
+Our method for defining loss areas is through two loss zones defined geographically: one loss zone would include Greater Melbourne, Geelong and eastern Victoria; the rest of Victoria would be included in another loss zone.
+The loss factors for these two proposed loss zones are:

-- Melbourne, Geelong and eastern Victoria55 105 per cent - Western and northern Victoria 113 per cent.
+- Melbourne, Geelong and eastern Victoria57 105 per cent - Western and northern Victoria 113 per cent.